 We are aware of unofficial and unauthorised advice and resources that applicants may find online and elsewhere, much of which can be entirely inaccurate.
 Applicants who use such resources do so at the risk of being misled.
-Official guidance for the STP situational judgement test including sample questions is only available on the NSHCS website and Pearson VUE platform.
+Official guidance for the STP SJT including sample questions is only available on the NSHCS website and Pearson platform.
 These resources are free of charge and therefore any voluntary personal expenses relating to the SJT cannot be claimed.

 All applicants must complete the online SJT within the allocated timeframe.
 Any applications without the completed SJT will be removed from the recruitment process.